Smoky Mountains Science Teacher Institute

 Teachers - This is an opportunity you won’t want to miss!

-We are excited once again to offer our Smoky Mountains Science Teacher Institute (SMSTI) this summer, June 17-22.
+We are excited once again to offer our Smoky Mountains Science Teacher Institute (SMSTI) June 16-21, 2014.
 This is an opportunity to learn from naturalists, other teachers, and researchers working in the national park, all with the idea of putting resources in your hands, motivating you to teach real science in your classrooms, and inspiring you with the beauty and diversity of Great Smoky Mountains National Park.
 You will increase your own science skills and discover new ways to do the same for your students.

 Your instructors for the week will include Tremont staff, NPS educators and scientists, and other scientists involved in research in the park.
 Program lasts from Monday supper through Saturday lunch.